MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

-# Tips For Logging in C#
+# Seven Tips For Logging in C#

 In the world of software development, unit testing has quickly risen to the prominence of a required process in development.
 And documentation is quickly ascending as a must need for post production.
 Lost in the white hot glare of these two shining stars is another process, one that has existed for some time but does not get the same attention as testing and documentation, logging.

-Most developers will argue that they do not neglect logging.
-It is a vital tool in their debugging arsenal.
-One of the benchmarks of progressing from a novice developer to the next level is the ability to output a stack trace when an exception occurs and understand it.
-But how many developers think of logs as a post production asset?

 Logging is the powerful bridge between being a vital tool for unit testing and debugging in production and a data rich repository of the real world use of your application.
 Logs can also provide a layer of support and communication with system administrators and even users.

-This article will show you how to take your C# logging to the next level whether it is logging to the console, a file or database for debugging and post-production support.
+This article will provide you with seven tips to take C# logging to the next level whether it is logging to the console, a file or database for debugging and post-production support.
+We'll examine:

-## Getting Started
+1. Configuring for TraceSource, the bundled logging library
+2. Logging to a file
+3. Creating a logging plan
+4. Configuring a logging framework
+5. Logging Contextual Data
+6. Structured Logging
+7. Diagnostic Logging

+## Configuring for TraceSource, the bundled logging library

 Logging with C# requires a logging library.
 Fortunately Microsoft bundles a decent native library called TraceSource within the C# package.
 In order to utilize TraceSource, it will need to be defined in your configuration file.
 The configuration file is located in the folder with the application executable and has the name of the application with the .config file name extension added.
+You can define TraceSource by adding the code below.

 ```XML
 <configuration>